simonh24/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+We learned about middleware and routing.

 - [ ] Describe Middleware?

+Functions that interact with the data the api is passing through it and is executed in the order they're called.

 - [ ] Describe a Resource?

+A resource is any piece of data that can be used for your code.

 - [ ] What can the API return to help clients know if a request was successful?

+A status code of 200, 201, 202 means the request was a success.

 - [ ] How can we partition our application into sub-applications?

+We make separate routers for each application and export it to be used in server.js.

 ## Minimum Viable Product